 The primary purpose of XULE is to provide a user friendly syntax to query and manipulate XBRL data.
-Unlike XBRL Formula, XULE does not have the ability to create facts or define new XBRL reports.
-XULE has been primarily used to validate SEC filings as part of the DQC rules.
-The DQC rules are published in a XULE format.
+XULE also has the ability to create facts or define new XBRL reports.
+XULE is primarily used to validate SEC and FERC filings.
+The DQC rules used for SEC filings and FERC rules are published in a XULE format.

 XULE is also used to query XBRL taxonomies and render them as open API schemas, or as iXBRL forms.